-Plotting high dimensional data is tricky.
-If there are relatively few dimensions, you could just choose three of them and produce a scatterplot.
-Figure 11.3 shows such a scatterplot, for data that was originally four dimensional.
-This dataset is a famous dataset to do with the botanical classification of irises.
+dataset to do with the botanical classification of irises.
 I found a copy at the UC Irvine repository of datasets that are important in machine learning.
 You can find the repository at http://archive.ics.uci.edu/ml/index.html.

 Another strategy that is very useful when there aren't too many dimensions is to use a scatterplot matrix.
 To build one, you lay out scatterplots for each pair of variables in a matrix.
 On the diagonal, you name the variable that is the vertical axis for each plot in the row, and the horizontal axis in the column.
-This sounds more complicated than it is; look at the example of figure 11.3, which shows a scatterplot matrix for the iris data of figure 11.3.
+This sounds more complicated than it is; look at the example of figure 11.5, which shows a scatterplot matrix for the iris data of figure 11.5.